xolox/python-deb-pkg-tools/README.rst

 be influenced by a configuration file.
 For details about this, please refer to the documentation on `deb_pkg_tools.repo.select_gpg_key()`_.

-If you're interested in using `deb-pkg-tools` as a Python module, please refer to the function reference on `Read the Docs`_.
+.. _dependencies:

 Dependencies
 ------------

-The `deb-pkg-tools` package depends on the python-debian_ package for control file parsing (it will be automatically installed as a dependency).
-The following external programs are also required (depending on which functionality you need of course):
+The following external programs are required by `deb-pkg-tools` (depending on which functionality you want to use of course):

 =====================  =============
 Program                Package